isomerpages/moe-frontierpri/_our-people/Form Teachers 2023.md

 permalink: /our-people/form-teachers-2023/
 description: ""
 ---
-<p><strong>The list of Form and Co-Form Teachers in 2023 can be found below.
-To view a teacher's contact information, please click on his or her name.</strong></p>
+<p style="text-align: justify;"><strong>The list of Form and Co-Form Teachers in 2023 can be found below.
+To email to your Form Teacher, please click on his or her name.
+To view the teacher's contact information, you may click on Teaching Staff.</strong></p>
 <table cellpadding="0" class="table table-responsive table-bordered; border:1px solid black">
 <tbody>
 <tr>